rmorshea/antipackage/README.md

 from github.username.repo import module
 ```

-When you do this, the import hook will automatically download and install the whole github repository
+When you do this, the import hook will automatically download and install the whole GitHub repository
 into the location `~/.antipackage/github/username/repo`.
 Thus antipackage can support modules with
 relatively lightweight dependancies.
 If the repository ever changes on GitHub it will be updated the
 next time you import it.